-One of my favorite websites is 3-person company that sells jeans.
+One of my favorite websites is a three-person company that sells jeans.
 They never have any discounts or sales.
 All they do is simply send me an email whenever they have a new product in stock.
-They send about 12 emails a year and I purchase at least 25% of the time.
-On top of that, their newsletter is well-crafted and something I look forward to.
+They send only a handful of emails each year, and yet, I purchase at least 25% of the time.
+On top of that, their well-crafted newsletter is something I look forward to.

 You can make sure that your biggest fans won’t miss a beat by asking them to sign up for new product alerts.
 The best way to do this is by adding a customized Email Capture Lightbox to your Wix website.

 Add the Lightbox, then, in the Lighbox settings menu, click on Advanced settings.

 It will expand to show you the various advanced settings options.
 Click on Header first.

 Create an attention-grabbing headline that offers to keep subscribers updated about your new products, discounts, etc. You can adjust the formatting of the text a bit here, too.

 Do the same thing for the Subheader settings.
 Then click on Field Settings.
 Here you can add a field to collect the subscriber’s name and also add an opt-in box, if you choose.